Biden orders flags at half-staff to honor Highland Park shooting victims - NewsBreak

 Biden orders flags at half-staff to honor Highland Park shooting victims

-INDIANAPOLIS ( WXIN ) — On Tuesday, President Joe Biden ordered that the flags at the White House, federal buildings and military posts be flown at half-staff “as a mark of respect for the victims of the senseless acts of gun violence” at a Fourth of July parade in Highland Park, Illinois.6 dead, 30 hurt in shooting at Chicago-area July 4 parade
+INDIANAPOLIS (WXIN) — On Tuesday, President Joe Biden ordered that the flags at the White House, federal buildings and military posts be flown at half-staff “as a mark of respect for the victims of the senseless acts of gun violence” at a Fourth of July parade in Highland Park, Illinois.

 The White House issued the proclamation Tuesday, the day after news broke of the shooting that killed six people and wounded dozens more.